hayleyygregg/AAD118/README.md

 ![Typeface Superhero](http://upload.wikimedia.org/wikipedia/en/thumb/f/fb/Typefacemu0.png/200px-Typefacemu0.png)

 With the help of [FontMeMe](http://fontmeme.com/marvel-font/) I discovered the typeface is called 'Benton Sans' which is unfortunatly not avaliable to download for free, however they did mention a 'very similar' font called Benton Sans Extra Comp Black which I downloaded to try.
+It was very similar, however, I felt the shapes of the letters weren't the right shape for the drop caps.
+Therefore I started to manipulate the letters using Illustrator.

 <!--Jan Tschichold Penguin Composition http://retinart.net/graphic-design/jan-tschicholds-inspiring-penguins/-->